rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 In this part of the tutorials method section Ordinary Least Squares (OLS), Global Moran's I (using result from OLS) and Global Weighted Regression models will be conducted.
 These statistical tests will determine if, at a global scale across BC, the temperature variable is able to explain the variability in the density of fires during the 2021 summer months.

 #### Ordinary Least Squares
 Ordinary Least Squares (OLS) regression determines whether temperature explains wildfire spatial variability by modeling the relationship between the independent variable (temperature) and the dependent variable (fire) across BC.
 It does so by minimizing the squared differences between observed fire occurrence and the values predicted based on temperature, fitting a linear model to the data (Majka, 2024).
 The model evaluates how much of the variation in wildfire occurrence is explained by temperature using the proportion of variance accounted for by the independent variable.
 The higher the R squared value the more influence temperature has on fire spatial variability (Majka, 2024).
-The slope of the model determines if there is a positive, negative or negligable relationship between the variables.
+The slope of the model determines if there is a positive, negative or negligible relationship between the variables.
 If the slope is positive it means that  temperature strongly influences the spatial distribution of wildfires (Majka, 2024).
 A negative slope indicates an inverse relationship, where an increase in temperature would result in less fire occurrence (Majka, 2024).
-A slope of approxinatley zero suggests no relationship between the variables (Majka, 2024).
+A slope of approximately zero suggests no relationship between the variables (Majka, 2024).

 This tutorial will now demonstrate how to calculate the residuals using OLS regression and then plot them on a map for visualization.

-First we will read in the final data shapefile created during the combination of temperature and fire data.
+First, we will read in the final data shapefile created during the combination of temperature and fire data.
 ```{r OLS, echo=TRUE, eval=TRUE, warning=FALSE}
 final_data_sf <- st_read("final_data.shp")
 ```